-Facebook Pixel Dragging the Shutter for Creative Portraits
+Facebook Pixel How to Drag the Shutter for Creative Portrait Photography

-There are a lot of great techniques that allow you to add an element of movement or other visual interest to your images at the time of capture.
-Some of these include multiple exposures, multiple flash exposures and placing objects in front of your lens.
+Now, there are a lot of great techniques that allow you to add visual interest to your images at the time of capture, including multiple exposures, multiple flash exposures, and placing objects in front of your lens.
+But in today’s article, I want to discuss a different approach, called dragging the shutter.
+It requires a flash, but it’s very easy to do, and it results in beautiful ghostly images:

-Dragging the shutter when using flash is an easy and fun technique to add some interesting effects to your photos.
-EXIF: Canon 5D Mk III, EF 50mm f/2.5 Macro, 50mm, 1 sec, f/9, ISO 100, Manual Mode, Spot Metering.
+Dragging the shutter when using flash is an easy and fun technique, and it’s guaranteed to add some interesting effects to your photos.

-While it might sound complicated, dragging the shutter is simply using a slower shutter speed than you normally would while using flash.
+While it might sound complicated, dragging the shutter simply involves using a slower shutter speed than you normally would – while also firing off a flash.

-With flash, your exposure is dictated by your aperture as the flash fires at a much, much faster speed than the sync speed on your camera.
+(With flash, your exposure is dictated by your aperture, since the flash fires at a much, much faster speed than the sync speed on your camera.)

 On the left, you can see the image with just flash.
-On the right, the shutter speed was changed to 1 second allowing the camera to record the modelling light throughout the exposure.
-EXIF: Canon 5D Mk III, EF 50mm f/2.5 Macro, 50mm, 1/60 sec (Right: 1 sec), f/9, ISO 100, Manual Mode, Spot Metering.
+On the right, the shutter speed was changed to 1s, which allowed the camera to record the flash’s modeling light throughout the exposure.

-By slowing your shutter speed down, you are allowing your camera to record ambient light as well.
-You will still freeze anything lit by the flash in the frame, but anything lit by the ambient will be recorded with any movement from either the subject or yourself.
+By slowing your shutter speed down and firing the flash, your camera will record both the artificial (flash) light as well as the ambient light.
+You will still freeze anything lit by the flash, but anything lit by the ambient will also be recorded.
+And if your subject is moving, it’ll appear as a ghostly blur in the image.

 What you need